ItsSamarth/ItsSamarth/README.md

 ### Hi there 👋, my name is Samarth
 I am a senior software developer

-- 🔭 I’m currently working on Tricog
+- 🔭 I’m currently working on Biofourmis
 - 🌱 I’m currently learning Golang and  kubernetes
 - 👯 I’m looking to collaborate on Image processing
 - 📫 How to reach me: samarth19sam@gmail.com